 - Encouragement – I will be here to help encourage you along the way!
 This includes cheering on your successes and picking you up where you’re struggling.
 I am willing to accept testers who are trying out new techniques and who are stretching themselves.
 That’s how people grow and develop!

-- Pattern – If you complete the test, you will receive a copy of the finished pattern when it is released.
+- Pattern – If you complete the test and have linked your Ravelry pattern up to the pattern page, you will receive a copy of the finished pattern when it is released.
 This will also include your name in the acknowledgments!
 If you do not complete the test by the deadline, you will not receive a copy of the final pattern.